 ‘What do you mean?’

-Nicu looked about him, searching the alleys corners for movement.
+Nicu looked about him, but the alley looked empty.

 Nicu stopped; the alley ended just ahead, but it didn’t seem like such a good idea anymore.
 He knew what sort of games the gangs liked to play.